The wow signal

 At present, the so-called TRAPPIST-1 planets are among the most interesting stars when it comes to the search for extraterrestrial life.
 How did you come to this conclusion?

-Karl-Heinz Kampert: The search for so-called exoplanets, i.e. planetary systems outside our solar system, is a highly topical and intensively pursued field of research.
-In 2019, the discovery of the first planets around a sun-like star was honoured with a Nobel Prize.
+Karl-Heinz Kampert: The search for so-called exoplanets, i.e., planetary systems outside our solar system, is a highly topical and intensively pursued field of research.
+In 2019, the scientists who discovered the first planets around a sun-like star were honoured with a Nobel Prize.
 Since then, there have been thousands of other discoveries that have expanded our understanding of the universe.
 The aim of this search is therefore not to detect signals from extraterrestrial civilisations, but to find out how often and possibly where habitable planets can be found in the universe.

 Trappist-1 is a planetary system about 40 light years away from Earth.
-For orientation: the closest star to the sun, Proxima Centauri, is 4.24 light years away from us.
-The discovery was made in 2016 using the so-called transit method.
-This utilises the fact that the planets slightly block the light of their sun during their orbit, so that the star appears alternately dimmer and brighter to the observer in the equatorial plane.
+For your better orientation: the closest star to the sun, Proxima Centauri, is 4.24 light years away from the Earth.
+The discovery was made in 2016 using the so-called transit method which utilises the fact that the planets slightly block the light of their sun during their orbit.
+The star then appears alternately dimmer and brighter to the observer in the equatorial plane.

 The star Trappist-1 has only about one twelfth of the mass and half the surface temperature of the sun.
 The orbital periods of the planets are between 1.5 and 20 days.
 Densities similar to those of the Earth were found for the medium-sized planets.
-One planet is even thought to have an iron core like that of the Earth.
+One planet is even thought to have an iron core similar to the one of the Earth.
 A hydrogen-based atmosphere has also been detected.
 Due to the temperatures prevailing there, NASA assumes that there could be liquid water on several of the planets.
 The age of the system is estimated at 7.2 billion years.
-In comparison, the age of the solar system is 4.5 billion years, so there was enough time for life forms to form on the planets.
+The age of the solar system, by contrast, is 4.5 billion years, so there was enough time for life forms to form on the planets.
 All these observations make Trappist-1 a promising star system with potentially habitable planets and possibly life.

-Karl-Heinz Kampert: As already mentioned, all modern telescopes are used for astronomical research.
+Karl-Heinz Kampert: As I already mentioned, all modern telescopes are used for astronomical research.
 There are still many unsolved questions of great astrophysical importance.
-With the help of telescopes, we can penetrate further and further into the universe and thus also explore the history of its origins.
+With the help of telescopes, we can take a much closer look at the universe and thus also explore the history of its origins.

 With the commissioning of new instruments, which are more sensitive than anything ever seen before, surprises are almost guaranteed.
 Observations are made that were literally not on the screen, and these are always particularly exciting as they lead to an expansion of knowledge.
 However, there is always a danger here: when new, unknown signals are observed, it must first be ensured that it is not an error in the apparatus or analysis.
-Unfortunately, there have been many examples in the history of science where premature conclusions were drawn that later had to be revised.
+Unfortunately, there have been many examples in the history of science where researcher jumped to conclusions that later had to be revised.

-You yourself were the spokesperson for the research collaboration at the Pierre Auger Observatory for Particle Radiation in Argentina from 2010 to 2017.
+You yourself were the spokesperson for the research collaboration at the Pierre Auger Observatory in Argentina from 2010 to 2017.
 Cosmic radiation is analysed there using detectors.
-Can the results researched there also provide conclusions about possible extraterrestrial life?
+Can scientists draw conclusions about possible extraterrestrial life from the results researched there ?

 Interestingly, however, it has already been suggested that neutrinos are more suitable than light or radio signals for sending or receiving signals to foreign civilisations.
-The reason for this is that neutrinos - unlike electromagnetic radiation - can penetrate matter almost unhindered and are not subject to any other interfering influences.
-However, this advantage of neutrinos, that they pass through the universe without interference or absorption, is unfortunately also their disadvantage: detecting neutrinos requires very large detectors such as the IceCube observatory at the South Pole, in which we in Wuppertal are also involved.
-In view of its practicality, however, I would personally categorise the idea of using neutrinos for SETI research as "science fiction" at the moment.
+The reason is that neutrinos – unlike electromagnetic radiation – can penetrate matter almost unhindered and are not subject to any other interfering influences.
+However, this advantage of neutrinos, that they pass through the universe without interference or absorption, is unfortunately also their disadvantage.
+Detecting neutrinos requires very large detectors such as the IceCube Neutrino Observatoryat the South Pole, a project, in which the University of Wuppertal is also involved.
+In view of its practicality, however, I would personally categorise the idea of using neutrinos for SETI research as ”science fiction” at the moment.

 Uwe Blass

-Professor Dr Karl-Heinz Kampert studied physics at the Westfälische Wilhelms-Universität Münster from 1977 to 1983.
-From 1983 to 1986, Kampert was a research assistant at the Westfälische Wilhelms-Universität and received his doctorate in 1986.
-He then worked for three years as a postdoctoral research fellow at the large-scale research centre CERN in Switzerland.
-From 1989 to 1995, he was an assistant professor of physics at the University of Münster, during which time he habilitated in 1993.
-He then taught as a professor of physics at the University of Karlsruhe and the Karlsruhe Research Centre, which both merged to form the Karlsruhe Institute of Technology in 2009.
+Professor Dr Karl-Heinz Kampert studied physics at the University of Münster between 1977 and 1983.
+From 1983 until 1986, Kampert was a research assistant at the University of Münster and obtained his doctorate in 1986.
+He then worked as a postdoctoral research fellow at the large-scale research centre CERN in Switzerland for three years.
+From 1989 until 1995, he was an assistant professor of physics at the University of Münster, and habilitated in 1993.
+He then hold a professorship of physics at the University of Karlsruhe and the Karlsruhe Research Centre, which both merged to the Karlsruhe Institute of Technology in 2009.
 Finally, he has been teaching experimental physics at the University of Wuppertal since 2003.